jasval/covid19_cassandra_ring/README.md

 ```
 Enter the environment:
 ```
-kubectl exec -it cassandra-o -- cqlsh
+kubectl exec -it cassandra-0 -- cqlsh
 ```
 Execute the following commands:
 ```